joelparkerhenderson/care-plan/doc/hospice-care-plan/index.md

 - [ ] What is the current plan for inpatient hospice care?
 For example, if symptoms cannot be managed at home, then inpatient hospice care facilities offer the support of an acute-care facility with homelike amenities.

 - [ ] What is the curren plan for respite hospice care?
-For eaxmple, during respite care, patients spend a short time in a Medicare-certified inpatient hospice setting so their primary caregivers can take a break.
+For example, during respite care, patients spend a short time in a Medicare-certified inpatient hospice setting so their primary caregivers can take a break.
 Respite care hospice support helps caregivers avoid burnout and provide care more efficiently.